 Hulu’s new hit show The Handmaid’s Tale is a little too on-the-nose than we’d like, even for star Samira Wiley.

 The show centers on a dystopian future in which a right-wing religious group overthrows the government and inflicts strict gender roles on the community.
-Wiley plays the main character Offred’s best friend Moira, who, so far, is only seen in flashbacks.
+Samira plays the main character Offred’s best friend Moira, who, so far, is only seen in flashbacks.
 And although the show (based on the book of the same name by Margaret Atwood) is meant to be a wild idea (think George Orwell’s 1984, the whole thing is just a little too realistic.

-Wiley told Elle,
+Samira told Elle,

 “It’s a little more scarily relevant than we wanted it to be.
 Going in and out of filming, living in this world was interesting, because [the show] gives a real sense of where we started and how we ended up there.
 Where we are now, in the social climate we’re in, we’re not at the beginning and we’re not at the end.
 We’re somewhere in the middle, and that’s terrifying.”